Skip to main content

 How far can I go?

 The bigger the battery, the farther you can go.
 A lighter rider on a lighter bike will go farther.
-Small profile, high-pressure, tires go faster, easier.
-Several factors affect range: temperature (warmer is better), wind, hills, tires and pressure, how much you pedal, battery age, motor design, battery type, etc. A 24v 10Ah battery supplies 240W-Hours of energy.
+Small-profile, high-pressure tires go faster and easier.
+Several factors affect range: temperature (warmer is better), wind, hills, tires and pressure, how much you pedal, battery age, motor design, battery type, etc. A 24v 10Ah battery supplies 240 watt-hours of energy.
 A 48v 10Ah battery supplies twice the energy at 480W-hours.
 A 36v 20Ah battery holds twice the energy of a 36v 10Ah battery.
 Under moderate load, assisted with pedaling, most bikes will go 20 miles before needing a charge.
 Some models will go 40+ miles between charges.
 Under a hard load, the bike might only go 5-10 miles before running out.
 Of course, you can always pedal home.
-Lithium Ion batteries will last three or more months without being charged, sitting on the shelf.
-That said, Always follow the manufacturer's recommendations for storing, charging and disposal.
+Lithium-ion batteries will last three or more months without being charged and sitting on the shelf.
+That said, always follow the manufacturer's storage, charging, and disposal recommendations.
 Major factors affecting distance on a charge: Wind, human effort, battery capacity (in watt-hours), voltage (higher voltages are more efficient), weight (both the bike and rider), hills (even with regenerative systems, you never get much back), tire pressure (keep those tires filled), maintenance (a rubbing brake can rob a lot of power), motor RPM (every motor has a sweet spot - usually slow, hard pedaling is a power waster), battery age, and charge (the first half of the battery charge is livelier than the last half).

 What is the controller?